-Mustafa Ahmed MD, is a Structural Heart Specialist, Interventional Cardiologist and Scientist, he is the director of the Structural Heart Disease Program at Princeton Baptist Medical Center.
+Mustafa Ahmed MD, is a Structural Heart Specialist, Interventional Cardiologist and Scientist, he is the director of the Structural Heart Disease Program at the University of Alabama at Birmingham.
 He is a leading performer of minimally invasive heart procedures including the Mitraclip procedure, Transcatheter aortic valve replacement TAVR / TAVI, atrial septal defects, ventricular septal defects, paravalvular leak repair and other complex structural heart defects.
 He is credited with several first of their kind procedures, and internationally recognized in areas including valvular and surgical heart disease and POTS.

 He was born in Nottingham, England, he went to medical school at the Victoria University of Manchester.
 After graduation he took postgraduate positions at the prestigious Manchester Royal Infirmary, Manchester, then the Queens Medical center, Nottingham.
 Dr Ahmed then moved to Birmingham Alabama where he was the first ever person selected for the highly competitive Physician Scientist Training Program with specialization in cardiology and interventional cardiology.